aahmed22/terraform-content/README.md

 # This command will destroy all of the resources provision in the current terraform file.
 terraform destroy

-# The --auto-approve function simply bypasses the required approval and simply executes the command before the switch
+# The --auto-approve function simply bypasses the required approval and simply executes the command.
 terraform apply --auto-approve
 terraform destroy --auto-approve
 ```